andrew/ultimate-awesome/README.md

 - [awesome-flexbox](https://github.com/afonsopacifer/awesome-flexbox) - :eyeglasses: A curated list of CSS Flexible Box Layout Module or only Flexbox.
 - [awesome-vlm-architectures](https://github.com/gokayfem/awesome-vlm-architectures) - Famous Vision Language Models and Their Architectures.
 - [awesome-graph](https://github.com/jbmusso/awesome-graph) - A curated list of resources for graph databases and graph computing tools.
-- [Awesome-RAG](https://github.com/Danielskry/Awesome-RAG) - 😎 Awesome list of Retrieval-Augmented Generation (RAG) applications in Generative AI.
 - [awesome-go-zh](https://github.com/golang-china/awesome-go-zh) - :books: Go资源精选中文版(含中文图书大全).
+- [awesome-startpage](https://github.com/jnmcfly/awesome-startpage) - This is a carefully compiled list of remarkable projects with the focus on startpages.
 - [awesome-3d-diffusion](https://github.com/cwchenwang/awesome-3d-diffusion) - A collection of papers on diffusion models for 3D generation.
-- [awesome-startpage](https://github.com/jnmcfly/awesome-startpage) - This is a carefully compiled list of remarkable projects with the focus on startpages.
 - [Awesome-LiDAR-Camera-Calibration](https://github.com/Deephome/Awesome-LiDAR-Camera-Calibration) - A Collection of LiDAR-Camera-Calibration Papers, Toolboxes and Notes .
 - [awesome-he](https://github.com/jonaschn/awesome-he) - ✨ Awesome - A curated list of amazing Homomorphic Encryption libraries, software and resources.
 - [awesome-styleguides](https://github.com/streamich/awesome-styleguides) - A curated list of UI styleguides — 😎💄.